AlbinTouma/illicitfinance.github.io/content/posts/ukrainian_sanctionsar.md

 #### Ontology

-The first step is to settle on an ontology that describes entities and relations between them.
-We recommend Follow the Money's ontology.

-A big part of researching who's who in the sanctioned space is knowing how to describe entities and relations beetween them.
+The firt step in researching who's who in the sanctioned space is knowing how to describe entities and relations beetween them.
 In industry, we describe our domain and its objects in an [ontology](https://en.wikipedia.org/wiki/Ontology).

 An ontology is a formal naming and definition of categories, properties, and relations betweeen concepts, data, or entities.

+I recommend using the Follow the Money ontology.

 **Follow the Money**